josiaskas/josiaskas/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently waiting one piece leaks
-- 💬 Ask me about C and Node.js
+- 💬 Ask me about C, Typescript and Node.js
 - 📫 How to reach me: jkasongo@student.42quebec.com